 - Depending on how sweet you like your oats, try 1-2 teaspoons of maple syrup.
 The raisins alone may make it sweet enough for you.

 - Make sure to use ground flax seeds, whole seeds may pass through you undigested, which means you won’t reap all of the benefits from them.

-- You can substitute ground flax seed for ground chia seeds, again make sure they’re ground so you’re able to get all of the nutrients.
+- You can substitute ground flax seeds for ground chia seeds.

 Using Jars for Overnight Oats

 They don’t have to be made in jars, use any kind of container with a lid.
 If your family loves peanut butter as much as we do, you probably have a few peanut butter glass jars.

 The brand I buy uses a wide-mouth glass jar so it’s a little easier getting a spoon in there.
 Also, my frugal side feels like I just won a free gift every time I buy peanut butter in a glass jar.
 I keep the jar, wash it out, and remove the label.
 Boom, I’ve got a new storage container.